hatertron3000/demo-tax-provider/README.md

 To simulate a delay in response, pass a string in the format `DELAY:TIME_IN_MS` where `TIME_IN_MS` is a number in the `customer.taxability_code` in the estimate request.
 See [BigCommerce documentation](https://support.bigcommerce.com/s/article/How-do-I-have-customers-with-a-tax-exempt-status) for more information on adding the taxability_code to customer accounts.

+### Query Checkouts

+As an attempt to debug an issue, the app may query BigCommerce for the checkout corresponding to a tax rate request by passing a string in the format `STORE_HASH:HASH` where `HASH` is the unique store hash for the store that generated the estimate request.

 ## Usage with BigCommerce